 The Director of Advising will consider the student's appeal and make a final determination.
-If the Director of Advising approves the appeal, the student will be able to register.
-The student will remain in suspension and will not be able to make any registration changes without first contacting the Director of Advising.
+If the Director of Advising The student will remain in suspension and will not be able to make any registration changes without first contacting the Director of Advising.